Edible Cookie Dough

 Share with friends!

 My edible cookie dough recipe is so easy to make.
 It can be eaten by the spoonful or rolled into cookie dough bites and added as a topping to ice cream, banana pudding, etc.!
-It’s safe to eat because it has no raw egg and uses heat-treated flour, which gets rid of any harmful bacteria.
+Since there are no raw eggs and it uses heat-treated flour, it’s made to be enjoyed raw with reduced risk compared to traditional cookie dough.

 Scoopable edible cookie dough in a glass mixing bowl.